We appreciate your efforts to inform and guide your campus community about the Knight-Hennessy Scholars program.

 |Submission Method||Via the personalized link in the email you received from firstname.lastname@example.org||Via the Fellowship Advisor Portal|

-If you are providing an Institutional Endorsement, note that the Knight-Hennessy Scholars program asks about disclosing a student’s degree progress and disciplinary status.
-An institution can disclose student records without consent to another educational institution “where the student seeks or intends to enroll, or where the student is already enrolled so long as the disclosure is for purposes related to the student’s enrollment or transfer.”
+*If you are providing an Institutional Endorsement, the Knight-Hennessy Scholars program asks about a student’s degree progress and disciplinary status.
+Please be assured that an institution can disclose student records without consent to another educational institution “where the student seeks or intends to enroll, or where the student is already enrolled so long as the disclosure is for purposes related to the student’s enrollment or transfer.”
 34 C.F.R. § 99.31(a)(2).
-Your institution is supposed to give notice that it intends to respond to requests from other institutions for this information; this could be by making a reasonable attempt to notify the student.
 Please contact your institution's general counsel if you have questions about this.

 If you need assistance, please feel free to email us at email@example.com or call +1.650.721.0771.